apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Image defines the container image to run the action.
+<p>Specifies the container image to run the action.
-Cannot be updated.</p>
+This field cannot be updated.</p>
 </td>
 </tr>
 <tr>